slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Fools rush in -- and get the best seats in the house."*
-> *"It's not that they can't see the solution.
-They can't see the problem." -- G.K.
-Chesterton*
-> *"Wise men talk because they have something to say; fools, because they have to say something." -- Plato*
-> *"In order to think you have to risk being offensive."
--- Jordan Peterson*
+> *"In order to think you have to risk being offensive." -- Jordan Peterson*
-> *"The surest way to corrupt a youth is to instruct him to hold in higher esteem those who think alike than those who think differently."
--- Friedrich Nietzsche*

 - every snowflake is different but all snow is the same.
 -->